james-hinton/aurora-explorer-lambda-functions/README.md

 The primary function within this repository is designed to fetch, process, and store Aurora Borealis forecast data and the Hemispheric Power Index (HPI) data.

-Big thank you to `lambgeo/lambda-gdal` for adding a GDAL Lamda Layer.
+Big thank you to `lambgeo/lambda-gdal` for adding a GDAL Lambda Layer.

 ## Deployment